Rajdeep1311/Ansible_Project/README.md

 ![image](https://user-images.githubusercontent.com/113296626/228025105-8b03c9f0-3549-47af-9a30-1d381aae6300.png)

 # The Pledge
 Created 3-4 EC2 t2.micro instances using the Amazon Machine Image as Ubuntu, designated one of them as the host/master server and the others are termed as nodes.
 The host server will eventually roll out the updates and changes to the nodes using Ansible which is an Infrastructure as a Code tool.
-After the instances are up and running, Terraform needs to be installed on the host server.
-The following commands are used to install Terraform :
+After the instances are up and running, following commands are used to install Ansible :

 ```sh
 sudo apt update